 Accounting issues related to the measurement of profitability, liquidity and financial flexibility.
 Topics include revenue recognition, cost allocation, and recognition and measurement of assets.
 Prerequisite: BUS 101 with a “C” grade or better.

 The study of accounting issues related to operational assets, financial instruments and liabilities, and additional financial reporting issues, including share-based compensation and the Statement of Cash Flows.
 Financial reporting in an international environment is also examined.
 Prerequisite: ACC 201 with a “C” grade or better

 This course focuses on how cost information is produced and used in contemporary organizations, especially the role of cost accounting in strategic decision-making by internal managers.
 Topics include, but are not limited to: cost classifications, product pricing and profit analysis, cost systems, standard costing and variance analysis.
-Prerequisite: BUS 202 (can be taken concurrently with BUS 202), BUS 207.
+Prerequisite: BUS 202 (can be taken concurrently with BUS 202), BUS 207 and 54 credits.

 A practical presentation of modern audit practices, emphasizing the principles and objectives of an audit.
 Analysis of the audit basis, the best standards, objective reporting, the adoption of improved accounting standards, business controls, professional ethics, and legal liability.
 Prerequisite: ACC 202 (can be taken concurrently with ACC 202).

-ACC 405: ACCOUNTING FOR THE MULTINATIONAL ENTERPRISE (F)
+ACC 405: ACCOUNTING FOR THE MULTINATIONAL ENTERPRISE (S)

 A study of the accounting concepts applicable to business expansion especially mergers, acquisitions and consolidations.
 Emphasis is on consolidated statements including foreign operations, forward contracts as a hedge, conversion of foreign entity financial statements and multinational consolidated reports.
 Prerequisite: ACC 202.